jcoliz/AzDevice.IoTHubWorker/docs/RunOnRPi.md

 Back on the target device, we'll need to install it:

 ```
-$ sudo apt install ./TempHumidityRpi_0.0.0-local-*_arm64.deb
+$ sudo apt install ./I2cTempHumidityMonitor_0.0.0-local-*_arm64.deb
 ```

 Because we're running with a true physical sensor, as opposed to a fake simulated sensor, we need to configure the application to pull data from that physical sensor.
-Otherwise, it will generate simulated data, which we don't need in this case.
+Otherwise, it will generate simulated data, which we don't want in this case.

 Add these lines to the end of the `config.toml`: